l0rdFalco/git-prac-1/prac_1.md

 1. go to the branch you want changes to e.g main
 2. run `git branch branch_name` to merge changes from the given branch name to the currently connected branch

+## rebasing

+rebase is used when changes made in one branch need to be reflected in another branch